archi-cszcli/homepage/index.md

 ## About Me

-I am a research assistant professor at Department of Computing, The Hong Kong Polytechnic University.
+I am a Research Assistant Professor in the Department of Computing, The Hong Kong Polytechnic University.

+I received my PhD from the Department of Computing at The Hong Kong Polytechnic University, where I was supervised by Dr. Bin Xiao.
+I obtained my BEng from the School of Information Science and Engineering at Southeast University.

 ## Research Interests